-We can recommend Hiscox Global Flying.
-Like many, similar companies, they offer valuable and inexpensive protection against the possibility of incurring considerable debt if a trainee pilot is unable to complete their course and recover all or part of the fees as a result of accident or illness.
-For more information and a quote please visit: hiscoxglobalflying.co.uk
+We can recommend Millstream Global Flying.
+Like many similar companies, they offer valuable and inexpensive protection against the possibility of incurring considerable debt if a trainee pilot is unable to complete their course and recover all or part of the fees as a result of accident or illness.
+For more information and a quote, please visit:

 We suggest that you start the process of applying for your medical certificate, whilst also researching which flight school to enrol with.
 You need to allow 3-4 months before you start your pilot training to obtain your certificate and if you have any specific concerns, it is advised that you contact your local AME to discuss them in the first instance.

 Please feel free to contact FTA with any question regarding your medical licence.

 Here is a list of useful links and forms for further details to help assist you: